TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/README.md

 * **WROVER-B:** A version of the *WROOM-32D* with 8 MB *pSRAM*.
 * **WROVER-IB:** Same as the *WROVER-B* but includes an IPX antenna jack instead of a built-in PCB antenna.

 Additionally, check the memory size when choosing a module.
-The price difference between *4 MB* and *8 MB* versions is typically minimal, and the extra memory could prove invaluable for future projects.
+The price difference between *4 MB* and *16 MB* versions is typically minimal, and the extra memory could prove invaluable for future projects.

+> [!TIP]
+> Be aware of fishy vendors that specify the on-board memory in the unit *MBit*: *32MBit* turn out to be just the minimum *4MB* (*32MBit / 8bit = 4MB*).

 When planning to use an *ESP32S* in your project, one of the first things to determine is which *GPIO pins* are safe to use.
 This is covered in the next section below.

 ## GPIOs

 The GPIO information in this section applies specifically to the *classic ESP32* (ESP32S) and all development boards that use it.

-In column "Usability" you can quickly see which *GPIOs* can be used.
+In column "Usability" you can quickly identify which *GPIOs* are free to be used.
 GPIOs **typically** safe-to-use are marked with a bold **Yes**.
-Always review the column *When Usable?* to understand under which conditions a given GPIO is safe to use.
+Also consult the column *When Usable?* to understand under which conditions a given GPIO is safe to use.
+GPIOs marked with *Always* can always be used and do not interfere with any of the other *ESP32* features.

+> [!TIP]
-Also make sure the GPIO you pick is capable of what you intend to do.
-Not all GPIOs can be used as output, and only some GPIOs accept *analog* input.
+> Verify that the GPIO plan to use is actually capable of what you intend to do.
+Not all GPIOs can be used as output, and only some accept *analog* input.

 | GPIO | Usability | When Usable? | Boot Behavior | Digital In | Digital Out | Analog In | Analog Out | Remarks |
 |------|-----------|--------------|---------------|------------|-------------|-----------|------------|---------|